DrMarkusVoss/DrMarkusVoss.github.io/_posts/2021-10-19-fun-with-nlp-part1.markdown

 Even to this seemingly simple sentences, there are quite some challenges:
 - subject and objects can have definite and indefinite articles in front
 - there can be count words before subjects and objects
+- count words can be numbers/digits or words
 - subjects and objects can be in singular or plural
 - different verbs can express the same or similar semantic meaning
 - verb phrases can have further words for decoration